uf-mil/mil/Simul8.md

 There are a few bugs in the simulator that should be chased down, but are not breaking.

-* The velocity and force indicators point in the wrong direction sometimes (But not always...?)
 * A light source has to be the last thing added
     * In addition, we only support one light-source, any ideas on fixing this?